Plant-pollinator interactions

 Plant-pollinator interactions.
 Photo: Biocommunication research group, ETH Zurich

 Maintaining phenological synchrony with flowers is a key ecological challenge for pollinators that may be exacerbated by ongoing environmental change.
-Recently, we documented a previously unknown mechanism by which bumblebees appear to directly influence the timing of flower production (Pashalidou et al., 2020, Science: DOI: external page10.1126/science.aay0496).
+Recently, we documented a previously unknown mechanism by which bumblebees appear to directly influence the timing of flower production (Pashalidou et al., 2020, Science: DOI: external page 10.1126/science.aay0496).

 We found that bumblebee workers damage plant leaves and that this can lead to dramatic acceleration of flowering by damaged plants, compared to undamaged or mechanically damaged controls.
 Furthermore, bees engage in this behavior more intensely when pollen availability is limited.